-- 5 composition (both in terms of total impurity content and of chemical speciation) of the refrozen ice from the initial values present in the meteoric ice.
-De Angelis et al. (2004, 2005) have shown that, in the case of refreezing of the Lake Vostok water, away from any sediment source (their ice type 2), the concentrations were significantly lower than those in meteoric ice, in accordance with the efficient rejection of impurities during - freezing at very low rates.
-Conversely, the upper part of the Vostok lake ice, that is 10 thought to have accreted in a shallow bay upstream of Vostok (ice type 1), shows a total ionic content 5 to 50 times higher than meteoric ice, with a specific signature suggesting contamination from salts originating from deeper sedimentary strata, close to evaporites in composition.
-Neither of these two signatures are seen in the EDC bottom ice samples.
-15
+significant departure of the chemical composition (both in terms of total impurity content and of chemical speciation) of the refrozen ice from the initial values present in the meteoric ice.
+De Angelis et al. (2005, 2004) showed that, in the case of refreezing of the Lake Vostok water, away from any sediment source (their ice type 2), the concentrations were significantly lower than those in meteoric ice, in accordance with the efficient rejection of impurities during freezing at very low rates.
+Conversely, the upper part of the Vostok lake ice, that is thought to have accreted in a shallow bay upstream of Vostok (ice type 1), shows a total ionic content 5 to 50 times higher than meteoric ice, with a specific signature suggesting contamination from salts originating from deeper sedimentary strata, close to evaporites in composition.
+Nei-